RupaliThenge/MERN-stack/README.md

 /:username: This is to delete existing user.
 This is a delete request.
 I have created this to remove temporary user created during development process.

-React
-Added a UI that consumes above rest service.
+2) Added a UI that consumes above rest service using React.
 Developed user login functionality.

-When valid user logged in through a web page (used "Login" api) its current ineteger is displayed on the web page (using "current" api)
+When valid user is logged in through a web page (used "Login" api) its current ineteger is displayed on the web page (using "current" api)